-- Short-sleeve or long sleeve polo Color: white or light blue Vendor: Dennis Uniforms - Khaki pants or shorts Vendor: Dennis, Old Navy or Land's End or similar vendor AND/OR Navy-blue and khaki plaid skort or upper school skirt Vendor: Dennis Uniforms measure at least two inches between skirt's hem and the floor.
+Short-sleeve or long sleeve polo Color: white or light blue Vendor: Dennis or Flynn O'Hara

+• Khaki pants or shorts

+Vendor: Dennis, Flynn O'Hara, any commercial retailer

+AND/OR

+Navy-blue and khaki plaid skort or upper school skirt

+Vendor: Dennis Uniforms or Flynn O'Hara

+Navy-blue sweater or vest - button up or pull-over Vendor: Dennis Uniforms or Flynn O'Hara

+• Navy-blue quarter zip sweatshirt with logo Vender: Dennis Uniforms or Flynn O'Hara

+Skirts & Jumpers: The skirt or jumper hem may be no higher than just above the knee, both in front and in back.
+To measure a correct skirt/jumper length: properly adjust the skirt at the waist, kneel on a level surface, and measure at least two inches between skirt's hem and the floor.
 Skirts must be worn at the waist.
+Modesty shorts must be worn underneath skirts in neutral colors: preferably black or navy (Youth skirts have built in navy shorts).
 5th & 6th grade girls choosing to wear the upper school skirt must still wear modesty shorts underneath.

-- Navy-blue sweater or vest button up or pull-over Vendor: Dennis Uniforms - Navy-blue quarter zip sweatshirt with logo Vender: Dennis Uniforms

-Skirts & Jumpers: The skirt or jumper hem may be no higher than just above the knee, both in front and in back.
-To measure a correct skirt/jumper length: properly adjust the skirt at the waist, kneel on a level surface, and